 Once up and running, the lockers were immediately popular with the community.
 MPL hardly had time to promote the new service before the lockers were completely full.
 They served 900 customers in the first six months, which Lytle says is impressive given the snow and ice that shut down the library for days on end, meaning staff didn’t load items as often as planned.

-Lytle says the remoteLocker worked beautifully with the library’s ILS/LMS from the very beginning.
-“Everything was really easy and bibliotheca walked us through the whole process.”
+Lytle says the remoteLocker worked beautifully with the library’s ILS from the very beginning.
+“Everything was really easy, and Bibliotheca walked us through the whole process.”

 Patrons found the remoteLocker solution convenient and easy-to-use, so the lockers were nearly always at full capacity.
 However, the solution needed a bit of adjusting to fit seamlessly into the library staff workflow.

-After struggling a bit with the process of emptying the integrated return bit, the staff at MPL realized they preferred a traditional external return bin. bibliotheca worked with MPL to replace the locker tower that accommodated returns with a standard 10-bin locker.
+After struggling a bit with the process of emptying the integrated return bit, the staff at MPL realised they preferred a traditional external return bin.
+Bibliotheca worked with MPL to replace the locker tower that accommodated returns with a standard 10-bin locker.
 This also allowed the library to increase the number of lockers available to patrons from 18 to 24.

 To ensure Mooresville was 100% happy with their remoteLocker solution, Lori Livesay, MPL’s installation technician at the time, not only installed them but spent the better part of a day making sure the solution worked perfectly and the staff was completely satisfied with the new tower combination across town from the library.